crtallent/Pewlett-Hackard-Analysis/README.md

 ```
 ![Retiring Titles](https://github.com/crtallent/Pewlett-Hackard-Analysis/blob/main/Analysis%20Project%20Folder/Pewlett-Hackard-Analysis%20Folder/retiring_titles.png)

-* A list of employees eligible for the mentorship program, born in 1965 was created to prepare for the next "boom" of retirees:
+* A list of employees eligible for the mentorship program, born in 1965 was created to train new staff coming into the positions vacated by the retirees:

 ```
 -- Create membership_eligibility table